hazzaaclark/hazzaaclark/README.md

 ● Video Editor working for a YouTube channel with 20k+ Subscribers

-● Participated in Coventry University Takeover GameJam 2022
+● Participated in Coventry University Takeover GameJam 2022 (contributed as Programmer and 3D Artist)